wedaa/LongTail-Log-Analysis/README.md

 55) DONE In statistics section I need to get stats on # of usernames, passwords and IP addresses.

+59) CRITICAL: FIXED There's a bug in the "normalization" code for some of the statistics webpages.

 62) DONE: Cleanup formatting in first seen reports

 64) DONE: Can I auto-add a date stamp and website address to my graphics?